Suggested Answers to Discussion Questions for

 c.
 Where is Albania located?
 Suggested Response: Albania is in the Balkans, just north of Greece in Southeastern Europe.

 d.
-What is the primary religion in Albania?
-Suggested Response: Islam, Muslim.
+What is the primary religions in Albania?
+Suggested Response: Islam (58%) and Christianity.

 17. After the older brother has been killed, the mother prays for revenge, asking God for the blood of the killer.
 The camera pans to a shot of the shrine at which she is praying and we see a picture of Jesus.
 What are the filmmakers trying to tell us in this scene?
 Suggested Response: There are at least two possible good responses to this question.
 Each is correct: (1) The filmmakers are pointing out that the parents and the vendetta culture are hypocritical in that they claim to be Christians but they kill, take revenge, and refuse to forgive.
 (2) The filmmakers are trying to tell us that religion is sometimes used to support or justify cultural values which are contrary to the values of the religion.